clusterpedia-io/website/content/en/docs/usage/access-clusterpedia.md

 resources                          pedia.clusterpedia.io/v1alpha1    false        Resources
 ```
 * `Resources` is used to specify a resource type to search for, compatible with Kubernetes OpenAPI
-* `CollectionResource` is used to search for new resource aggregated by different types to find multiple resources at one time
+* `CollectionResource` is used to search for new resource aggregated by different types to find multiple resource types at one time

-> For concepts and usage about Collection Resource, refer to [What is Collection Resource]() and [Search for Collection Resource]().
+> For concepts and usage about Collection Resource, refer to [What is Collection Resource](../../concepts/collection-resource) and [Search for Collection Resource](../search/collection-resource).

 ## Access the Clusterpedia resources

-When searching for a resource of a specific type, you can request it according to the Get/List specification of **Kubernetes OpenAPI**. **In this way we can not only use the URL to access Clusterpedia resources, but also directly use kubectl or client-go to search for the resources.**
+When searching for a resource of a specific type, you can request it according to the `Get`/`List` specification of **Kubernetes OpenAPI**. **In this way we can not only use the URL to access Clusterpedia resources, but also directly use `kubectl` or `client-go` to search for the resources.**

 Clusterpedia uses URL Path to distinguish whether the request is a multi-cluster resource or a specific cluster:

-**Multi-cluster resource path** Directly prefix the Resources path
+**Multi-cluster resource path**, directly prefix the Resources path:

 */apis/pedia.clusterpedia.io/v1alpha1/resources*
 ```bash
 kubectl get --raw="/apis/pedia.clusterpedia.io/v1alhpa1/version"
 ```

-**Specific cluster resource path** Specify a cluster by setting the resource name based on the Resources path
+**Specific cluster resource path**, specify a cluster by setting the resource name based on the Resources path
 */apis/pedia.clusterpedia.io/v1alpha1/resources/clusters/<cluster name>*
 ```bash
 kubectl get --raw="/apis/pedia.clusterpedia.io/v1alpha1/resources/clusters/cluster-1/version"
 ```

-**Regardless of a resource path of multiple clusters or a specific cluster, the path can be spliced and followed by Kubernetes Get/List Path**
+**Regardless of a resource path of multiple clusters or a specific cluster, the path can be spliced and followed by Kubernetes `Get`/`List` Path**

-### Generate a shortcut configuration for accessing clusters by kubectl
+### Configure the cluster shortcut for kubectl
 Although we can use URLs to access Clusterpedia resources, if we want to use kubectl to query more conveniently, we need to configure the kubeconfig cluster.

-Clusterpedia provides a simple script to generate `cluster kube config`
+Clusterpedia provides a simple script to generate `cluster kubeconfig`
 ```bash
 curl -sfL https://raw.githubusercontent.com/clusterpedia-io/clusterpedia/main/hack/gen-clusterconfigs.sh | sh -
 ```